ganeti/ganeti/doc/devnotes.rst

   make hlint

-This is not enabled by default as it gets many false positives, and thus the normal output is not “clean”.
-The above command will generate both output on the terminal and also a HTML report at ``doc/hs-lint.html``.
+This is not enabled by default (as the htools component is optional).
+The above command will generate both output on the terminal and, if any warnings are found, also an HTML report at ``doc/hs-lint.html``.

 When writing or debugging TemplateHaskell code, it's useful to see